 Your baby is as soft as a feather and gentle as a dove.
 Their immune system is still in the development phase and anything that is left ignored can result in infections and diseases.
 This can be even from the clothes they wear.
 Many parents are still unaware of this fact.
-This guide will help you get your baby's clothes washed rightly.
+This guide will help you get your baby's clothes washed correctly.

-- Before you wear them all the onesies, sleepers, and panties that you bought from the store, give them a good wash.
+- Before you dress them with all the onesies, sleepers, and panties that you bought from the store, give them a good wash.
 All of your baby's clothes should be washed once before you use them.
 These clothes are prone to a lot of harmful bacteria from day 1 of processing the fabric to a cloth and then delivering it to you.
 Newborns have sensitive skin, and wearing those unwashed clothes can result in skin rashes and other irritants.

 - Before washing your little bundle of joy's soft plush clothes, check for the brand label and instructions on how to clean.
 This will help you understand the fabric type and how it should be washed.